NPP Flagbearership: I see no wrong with people declaring intent now - Obiri Boahen

 - Your premature flagbearer campaign could send us into opposition - NPP group to Bawumia

-- Allotey Jacobs reveals who should be Bawumia’s running mate in 2024
+- Allotey Jacobs on who should be Bawumia’s running mate in 2024

+- NPP Flagbearership: I see no wrong with people declaring intent now - Obiri Boahen

 - Read all related articles